-- When ready to administer EYLEA, open the carton and remove the sterilized blister.
+- 1 When ready to administer EYLEA, open the carton and remove the sterilized blister.
 Carefully peel open the blister, ensuring the sterility of its contents.
-Keep the syringe in the sterile tray until you are ready for assembly. - 2 Using aseptic technique, remove the syringe from the sterilized blister. - 3 To remove the syringe cap, hold the syringe in one hand while using the other hand to grasp the syringe cap with the thumb and forefinger.
-Please note: You should snap off (do not turn or twist) the syringe cap.
+Keep the syringe in the sterile tray until you are ready for assembly. - 2 Using aseptic technique, remove the syringe from the sterilized blister.

+- 3 To remove the syringe cap, hold the syringe in one hand while using the other hand to grasp the syringe cap with the thumb and forefinger.
+Please note: Twist off (do not snap off) the syringe cap. - 4 To avoid compromising the sterility of the product, do not pull back on the plunger.

-- 4 To avoid compromising the sterility of the product, do not pull back on the plunger. - Using aseptic technique, firmly twist the injection needle onto the Luer-lock syringe
+5 Using aseptic technique, firmly twist the injection needle onto the Luer-lock syringe tip.

-Holding the syringe with the needle pointing up, check the syringe for bubbles.
+6 Holding the syringe with the needle pointing up, check the syringe for bubbles.
 If there are bubbles, gently tap the syringe with your finger until the bubbles rise to the top.

-- To eliminate all bubbles and to expel excess medicinal product, slowly depress the plunger to align the cylindrical base of the dome plunger with the black dosing line on the syringe (equivalent to 50 microlitres).
-The excess volume needs to be expelled before injecting EYLEA to avoid overdose. - The pre-filled syringe is for single use only.
-Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
+7 To eliminate all bubbles and to expel excess drug, slowly depress the plunger rod to align the cylindrical base of the plunger dome edge with the black dosing line on the syringe (equivalent to 50 microliters).

+The excess volume needs to be expelled before injecting EYLEA to avoid overdose.

+8 The pre-filled syringe is for single use only.